OUDSL/arcgisstorymaps/index.md

 ![ArcGIS Story Map Journal final example](images/storymap12.PNG)

-I have posted the example used for this tutorial [here](http://arcg.is/2qoDTVl).
-Notice the effects when you scroll between sections.

 ***Now all you have to do is string sections together to create a larger multimodal narrative -- all rooted in the geographic relationships of the spatial data and the multimedia qualitative anecdotes that make that data meaningful...***